breachofmind/grenade/readme.md

 #### @push and @stack

-Collects the `@push` scopes and renders them all under the `@stack` tag.
+Collects the `@push` blocks and renders them all under the `@stack` tag.
 Useful for adding scripts or CSS links to the document head or footer.

 ```html
 @stack(links)